 The bank is also introducing a ‘food savings ball’ that will enable individuals to store food safely over the holiday season.

 The ripening of fruit and vegetables is a chemical process that is caused by ethylene gas, a natural plant hormone.
 It initiates and accelerates the ripening of fruit and vegetables, and then causes them to deteriorate.
-By lowering the level of ethylene gas surrounding fruits and vegetables, their shelf life can be greatly increased, slowing the maturation of fruit, protecting vegetables, and greatly reducing spoilage.
+By lowering the level of ethylene gas surrounding fruit and vegetables, their shelf life can be greatly increased, slowing the maturation of fruit, protecting vegetables, and greatly reducing spoilage.

 Device to absorb ethylene gas

-When produce is transported it has been standard practice for over 20 years to use devices that absorb the ethylene gas that fruits and vegetables emit as they ripen.
+When produce is transported it has been standard practice for over 20 years to use devices that absorb the ethylene gas that fruit and vegetables emit as they ripen.
 This stops the ripening process so that produce can be shipped to market looking freshly picked, and not wilted or fuzzy.

 Now we can also use this in our own fridges and on the counter, where some fresh produce is better kept in brown paper bags.
 The food savings ball is a simple, organic, non-toxic and recyclable device for the home that extends the storage life of produce up to three times longer by absorbing ethylene gas in an organic carrier medium of volcanic ash.